jnse/the_Foundation/README.md

 ### Iterators

 - The member `value` is a pointer to the current element.
 If NULL, the iteration will stop.
+- The `value` pointer must be the first member in an iterator struct.
+Derived iterators should use an anonymous union to alias the value pointer to an appropriate type, while remaining compatible with the base class's iterator implementation.
 - Iterators may have additional members depending on the type of the data and the requirements for internal state.
 - Non-const iterators have a method called `remove` if the currently iterated element can be removed during iteration.
 Using this ensures that memory owned by the container itself will be released when the element is deleted.